vrtulka23/scinumtools/README.md

 Python package `scinumtools` contains essential tools for scientific and numerical calculations, simulation setup and data analysis.

+## Documentation

+For more information, see the scinumtools [documentation](https://vrtulka23.github.io/scinumtools/).

 ## Quick start

 The newest release of `scinumtools` is available on [PyPi](https://pypi.org/project/scinumtools/) and can be easily installed using `pip` package manager: